 In the traditional system of medicine and natural therapeutics, Cuscuta is a plant of immense medicinal value known for its potent action against infertility, inflammatory conditions and the gastro – intestinal system.

-The latin name of this plant is Cuscuta Reflexa or Cassytha filiformis and it belongs to Lauracea family.
+The Latin name of this plant is Cuscuta reflexa or Cassytha filiformis and it belongs to Convolvulaceae family.

 COMMON SYNONYMS OF CASSYTHA FILIFORMIS/ CUSCUTA REFLEXA

-- English name – Cuscuta or Hell Weed, Devil's gut, Beggar Weed, Scald weed, Dodder of thyme, Dodder plant, Lesser dodder, Greater dodder.
+- English name - Cuscuta or Hell Weed, Devil's gut, Beggar Weed, Scald weed, Dodder of thyme, Dodder plant, Lesser dodder, and Greater dodder